isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1316.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-WFH Email Security with Cyber Essentials Online Course Package Version 1 - 50 x GR with Cyber Essential Course 1 Year Package
+25597.5

 ### Support Level
+Up to Additional criteria:
-Up to Generic for SMEs <br>
+ Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
-Up to IT Solution for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-Managed Detection and Response
+Company Name:Nucleo Consulting Pte Ltd
+Web URL: www.nucleoconsulting.com/email-filtering-phishing-protection
+Contact Hotline: 69110533
+Contact Email: contact@nucleoconsulting.com

 ### Contact Information
-10950
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.